benpackard/YPDrawSignatureView/README.md

 Simple class for capturing signatures.

-## Swift 3
+## Swift 4

-The class supports Swift 3.
-This branch is not backwards compatible, please download the previous release if you can not support Swift 3.
-Legacy versions will not be updated anymore.

-- Swift 3.0 will be supported
-- Swift 2.3 will not be supported
+This branch will be updated shortly after each Swift 4 beta releases.
+Currently we are on Beta 1

 ## Usage